Benjamin-cup/Make-SOL-bot/README.md

 # 🚀 **Make-SOL-bot**

-The Make-SOL-bot is a useful tool that helps protect against losses caused by SOL price fluctuations.
-The bot automatically swaps all SOL in your wallet to USDC when the SOL price drops below a set limit.
-Conversely, when the SOL price rises above the limit, it swaps all USDC back to SOL.
-This ensures that you avoid losses during volatile market conditions.
+The Make-SOL-bot is an automated trading tool designed to protect your assets from SOL price fluctuations.
+It automatically swaps all SOL in your wallet to USDC when the SOL price drops below a set threshold and converts USDC back to SOL when the price rises above a specified limit.
+This ensures that you minimize potential losses during volatile market conditions.

 ### 🎯 **Key Features**